Kenya Moore’s Friend And ‘RHOA’ Co-Star Cynthia Bailey Says She Is Still ‘Very Much In Love’ With Marc Daly

 Real Housewives of Atlanta star Cynthia Bailey is holding on to hope that Kenya Moore and Marc Daly will resolve their marriage after recently deciding to separate.

-The former runway model has been supportive of her friend and co-star as she continues to deal with being estranged from her husband after two years of marriage.
+The former runway model has been supportive of her friend and co-star as she remains estranged from her husband after two years of marriage.
 Bailey recently spoke to Us Weekly about the couple’s marital woes and said that she doesn’t believe the marriage is completely over for Moore or Daly.
-She said that, while she knew they were having some issues within their union, she was “shocked” to learn that they were considering dissolving their marriage in a legal way.
+She said that while she knew they were having some issues within their union, she was “shocked” to learn that they were considering dissolving their marriage in a legal way.
 She also said that she knows that Moore isn’t completely over the New York-based entrepreneur.

 “This is her first marriage.
 I think she went into it for all the right reasons.
 She is still very much in love with her husband, and who knows?
 Maybe they can still work it out in the end.”